 Take Action, It’s Time to Get Involved

-Whatever your reasons for wanting to volunteer, we welcome any member to apply for a committee position, apply for a region service delivery team position, or apply to be a region director with Washington State PTA.
-There is a wide range of positions available at the state-level with a variety of options for your skill sets and time availability.
+Whatever your reasons for wanting to volunteer, we welcome any member to apply for a committee position, apply for a region service delivery team position, or apply to be a region director with Washington State PTA by completing this online form.
+There is a wide range of positions available at the state level with a variety of options for your skill sets and time availability.
 Learn more.
 To volunteer at a local PTA or council please contact that PTA’s leadership.